-Our Lake Forest area neuromuscular dentists have specialized training to meet this challenge.
-Lake Forest Smiles is proud to offer neuromuscular dentistry as part of our overall program of care, helping TMJ patients find the lasting relief they deserve.
+Our Lake Forest area physiologic dentists have specialized training to meet this challenge.
+Lake Forest Smiles is proud to offer physiologic dentistry as part of our overall program of care, helping TMJ patients find the lasting relief they deserve.

-Here is some information about neuromuscular dentistry, and how Drs.
-Douglas Campbell and David Schmidt possess these special skills to help patients who suffer from chronic headaches, jaw joint pain, and TMJ disorder.
+Here is some information about physiologic dentistry, and how Drs.
+David Schmidt and Tracey Hughes possess these special skills to help patients who suffer from chronic headaches, jaw joint pain, and TMJ disorder.

 Technology

-As part of their post-graduate training, neuromuscular dentists become adept at using special state-of-the-art technologies to help in the diagnosis and treatment of TMJ disorder.
+As part of their post-graduate training, physiologic dentists become adept at using special state-of-the-art technologies to help in the diagnosis and treatment of TMJ disorder.

 As part of our overall commitment to providing leading edge comfortable care, Lake Forest Smiles uses the following technologies: